 Family-friendly: We recommend this museum for kids over the age of 5; there are some displays and hands-on exhibits to interest older kids.

-Family-friendly: The Works Museum has exhibits, programs, and design challenges that engage kids in science, technology, and engineering.
+The Works Museum has exhibits, programs, and design challenges that engage kids in science, technology, and engineering.
+There isn’t a single thing in the museum that kids can’t tinker and experiment with.

-Deals: The Works hosts select PreK Mondays during the school year where your kids (any age over 2) are admitted for just $4.50.
-Regular price admission – $9.00 – still applies for adults.
-Kids under 3 are free.
+Deals: The Works hosts select PreK Mondays during the school year where kids ages 2-5 are admitted for just $5.50.
+Regular price admission – $11.00 – still applies for adults and kids over 5.
+Kids under 3 are always free.

 *Minnesota Historical Society Deals: